kcrimi/ToolTipDialog/README.md

   .show() // Build and show the tooltip
 ```

+Title, subtitle, and content text views are hidden unless you set the content for them.

+If you wish to only use 1 line of text, you should prefer to use the `title` since this will be centered within the dialog box.

 ## Vertically positioned

 Great for underlining an element or section of you UI.